skx/maildir-tools/README.md

 # Usage

-There are currently two sub-commands:
+There are currently three sub-commands:

 * `maildir-utils maildirs`
   * This lists all your maildir folders, recursively.
 * `maildir-utils messages`
   * This lists the messages inside a folder.
   * Handling the output in a flexible fashion.
+* `maildir-utils ui`
+  * Toy user-interface that proves we could make something of ourselves.

 Both of these default to looking in `~/Maildir` but the `-prefix /path/to/root` will let you change the directory.
 Maildirectories are handled recursively, and things are pretty fast but I guess local SSDs help with that.
 For everything else there is always the option to cache things.